 Check “About Us” to learn more about the background of the Timmons Brothers, their involvement in rock n roll, and interest in rock history.Welcome to our site.
 The Timmons Brothers (David and John) provide a series of rock shows including presentations on rock artists, eras, and “Rock N Roll Trivia Shows.”
 The Timmons Brothers have presented at diverse venues including university conferences, Chamber of Commerce conventions, city festivals, and college campuses.
 Please enjoy the site and learn more about the shows the Timmons Brothers present.
 Be sure to check back for updates.

-It’s time for Timmons Brother’s Rock & Roll Trivia at Dina’s Place on Winthrop’s Campus at 8pm on Saturday night!
-Click here to check out their promotion of Winthrop’s Rock ‘N’ Roll Trivia Show on WRHI radio.
+The DiGiorgio Student Union presents the Timmons Brother’s Family Friendly Rock & Roll Trivia on Saturday Night at 8pm in the Richardson Ballroom at Winthrop University.
+Click here to check out their promotion of Winthrop’s Rock ‘N’ Roll Trivia Show on WRHI radio!

 Timmons Brothers Next Radio Show